 Our first stop was the Jardín de Mariposas Nathaly, which is a butterfly garden, only a block off the main street.
 We were unable to spot any signs pointing to it from downtown, so we had to ask someone on the street for directions.

 The Jardín de mariposas Nathaly might not look like much from the outside, but has much to offer inside!
-You can purchase your tickets ahead of time here!
-It cost a little bit more but includes a tour guide.

 We were told at the front desk that it was not a great time to visit, due to the cloudy skies, as butterflies are only out when its sunny.
 So, we reluctantly paid the $5 per person entrance fee.